 The International Children’s Media Center (ICMC) is a nonprofit with a big idea for 21st century learning: humanizing the way children use and engage digital devices.

-In just nine years, the ICMC has created an astonishing range of arts, education and social justice programs that use film to improve education in under-resourced schools and inspire inmates in jails.
+In just ten years, the ICMC has created an astonishing range of arts, education and social justice programs that use film to improve education in under-resourced schools and inspire inmates in jails.
 Using neuroscience-based strategies and unique brain-body tools, ICMC programs teach participants to “prime” their minds before they start watching screens, a strategy that elevates empathy and accelerates learning.

 What we do

 Instead of focusing on “what, when and how much” media children watch, the ICMC focuses on how youth engage and use screens.
 This evidence-based approach activates “human technology” to boost literacy, emotional intelligence and academic success.
 ICMC programs train children and adults to be self-aware and intentional so they develop healthy tech habits that stop screen addiction before it starts.

 The ICMC creates festivals, workshops and educational programs that model new ways to engage electronic screens while ensuring access to high quality, culturally diverse media.
 These high-yield arts learning programs and festivals are geared toward a wide range of participants from children in elementary and preschools, to youth and adults in jails or shelters.

 How we can help you

 ICMC programs hold the space between humanity and technology.
 We create new, organic ways of engaging technology that empower learning and human development.